habaneroconsulting/habanero-style-utilities/README.md

 # Habanero Style Utilities

-A starting kit of LESS utility mixins and variables.
+A starting kit of SCSS utility mixins and variables.